2017 Natural Resources Stewards Program Application

 See bottom of page for application, but please read below before filling it out.
 Thank you!

 Thank you for your inquiry into the Natural Resources Stewards (NRS) Course and Volunteer Program.
 The next 12-session course/training begins on Friday, Sept.
 8, 2017.
 These full day sessions run from 8:30 am to 4:00 pm and will be held in Concord at NH Fish and Game Dept. (See last year's 2016 NRS Course.)
 This hands-on program is open to all who want to learn more about NH’s natural history and resources and are then willing to volunteer on natural resource-related projects or committees.
 It is also open to college students who take the course for credit.

 Before you fill out the application...

 The nature of this course with its hands-on teaching methods does restrict the number of participants to approximately 30 people.
 With that in mind please consider the following criteria before filling out an application.
 Then if all sounds good please continue to the preferred online application below.

-- If you are a current UNH Cooperative Extension volunteer in another one of our programs, we ask that you first complete that initial volunteer requirement first.
+- If you are a current UNH Cooperative Extension volunteer in another one of our programs, we ask that you complete that initial volunteer requirement first.